 I’ll collaborate with everyone willing to contribute to achieve this goal.
 This has been my exact approach in Congress.
-For instance, I teamed up with Rep. Frank Gosar (R-AZ) to streamline permitting procedures for solar, wind, and geothermal projects on public lands.
+For instance, I teamed up with Rep. Paul Gosar (R-AZ) to streamline permitting procedures for solar, wind, and geothermal projects on public lands.
 Working with Republicans, Democrats, and other constituencies to cut red-tape and compliance costs around clean energy projects is an important and necessary bipartisan route to success.
 I look forward to forging these kinds of partnerships as Governor.

 Incentives for Energy Efficiency